“I would rather go through life sober, believing I am an alcoholic, than go through life drunk, trying to convince myself that I am not.”

 - Have you experienced withdrawal symptoms?

 The National Institute on Alcohol Abuse and Alcoholism goes on to note that if you see any of these symptoms, either in yourself or someone you know, your drinking habits are most likely already problematic.
-While actually being diagnosed with alcohol use disorder requires a more formal assessment, consider that answering yes to any of the questions above may be cause for concern.
+While actually being diagnosed with alcohol use disorder requires a more formal assessment, consider that answering yes to any of the questions above may be cause for concern for treatment for alcohol use disorder.
 According to the U.S. Library of Medicine, alcohol dependence usually results in four specific symptoms:

 - Craving: Feeling a strong urge or need to drink alcohol